sadlil/stopwatch/README.md

          // the stopwatch instance and an error.
 Will not affect the stopwatch.

-// reset any running stopwatch s.Reset()
+// reset any stopwatch. this usually clears all the data stored. s.Reset()
 ```